hal-lab-u-tokyo/GenMap/README.md

 ```

 # Write an Application
-For GenMap, an application data-flow is described in *DOT* format.
+For GenMap, the application DFG file is described in *DOT* format.
-For more information, please refer to [To Be Add]()
+For more information, please refer to [To Be Added]()

 # How to customize
-You can customize the followings.
+You can customize the following:
-1. Architecutes
+1. Architectures
     1. PE Size
     1. PE Array Topology
     etc.
 1. Optimization objectives
 1. Routing algorithm

-For more information, please refer to [To Be Add]()
+For more information, please refer to [To Be Added]()